pololu/pololu-menu-arduino/README.md

 ## Version history

+* 2.0.0 (2021-08-02): Support multiple types of displays using templating; see the examples for how to use the tmeplate.
+Note that you will also need to change `PololuMenu::Item` to `PololuMenuItem`.
 * 1.0.2 (2020-12-03): Added CI testing for GitHub; adapt examples for CI
 * 1.0.1 (2020-12-01): Added `const` specification to `setSecondLine()` and `setItems()`; CI testing.
 * 1.0.0 (2020-11-24): Initial release.